ritesh-18/Machine-Coding-Round/CPP_Concurrency_Solutions.md

 ---

 ## Q9.
-Producer-Consumer â€” Bounded Buffer
+Producer-Consumer — Bounded Buffer

 ### Problem Statement
 A producer generates items and puts them in a bounded buffer (fixed capacity).
 A consumer takes items.
 If the buffer is full, the producer waits; if empty, the consumer waits.